 The teeth of the dog don’t touch the skin.
-This is usually a dog trying to scare another animal or human so that they will just go away.
-It’s important to get help immediately before it progress to an actual bite.
+This is usually a dog trying to scare another animal or human so they will just disappear.
+Getting help immediately before it progresses to an actual bite is essential.

 In this type of bite, the dog’s teeth break the victim’s skin and leave bloody marks behind.
-There are one to four shallow puncture wounds in the victim’s skin.
-Even though the bite is not severe, you need to be treated in a hospital.
+There are one to four shallow puncture wounds on the victim’s skin.
+Even though the bite is not severe, you must be treated in a hospital.

-One to four punctures from a single dog bite.
+This level involves one to four punctures from a single dog bite.
 One puncture wound is deep.
 The human or animal bitten may also have deep bruising around the wound.
-At this level, the dog needs to be kept away from humans and other animals until a professional can assess the situation.
+At this level, the dog must be kept away from humans and other animals until a professional can assess the situation.

 This type of Dog Bite involves multiple bites, including deep puncture wounds.
 It May result from a dog attack.
 This means the dog is not safe around people or other animals.

-The victim, whether it’s an animal or human is killed in the attack.
+The victim, whether an animal or a human, is killed in the attack.
 Fortunately, this is rare.